Safe Output Regulation of Coupled Hyperbolic PDE-ODE Systems: Introduction

 \subsection{Output Regulation of Coupled Hyperbolic PDEs}

 The output regulation problem seeks to design the control law that ensures the system output tracks desired references and/or rejects undesired disturbances.
-In recent years, considerable attention has been devoted to output regulation for infinite-dimensional systems governed by partial differential equations (PDEs).
-Among various methodologies, the backstepping approach has emerged as a widely adopted and powerful framework, whose foundational development was established in \cite{Krstic2008}.
+In recent years, considerable attention has been devoted to output regulation for infinite-dimensional systems governed by partial differential equations (PDEs). {The Internal Model Principle (IMP), serving as a fundamental theoretical framework for output regulation, whose primary advantage lies in its inherent robustness against internal uncertainties, has been extensively investigated for infinite-dimensional systems in \cite{Paunonen2010,Paunonen2014,Paunonen2016,Rebarber2003}.}

+In addition, the integration of output regulation theory with the backstepping methodology \cite{Krstic2008} has led to systematic and constructive procedures for regulator design in PDE systems.
 Upon the backstepping-based boundary stabilization of $2\times 2$ hyperbolic PDEs presented in \cite{Vazquez2011Backstepping} and \cite{Coron2013Local}, initial contributions toward backstepping-based output regulation for $2\times 2$ hyperbolic PDEs appeared in \cite{Aamo2013}.
 Subsequent extensions to more general heterodirectional transport PDEs were proposed in \cite{Anfinsen2017}, \cite{Deutscher2017Output}, and \cite{2020Xu}.
 For wave-type PDEs, similar regulator designs were developed in \cite{2018Gabriel} and \cite{2018Gu}.
 Research efforts were also directed at PDE-ODE interconnected systems, which naturally arise in many applications.
 Backstepping boundary control designs for interconnected $2\times 2$ hyperbolic PDEs and ODEs were proposed in \cite{Meglio2017Stabilization}, and the ODE-PDE-ODE configurations were further addressed in \cite{J2017Control}, \cite{J2020delay}, \cite{Deutscher2018Output}, and \cite{Saba2019}.
-Subsequently, the output regulation of hyperbolic PDEs sandwiched between two ODEs was explored in \cite{Redaud}, and the regulation problems involving coupled wave PDE-ODE systems and hyperbolic PDEs coupled with nonlinear ODEs were investigated in \cite{Deutscher2021} and \cite{2023Irscheid}, respectively.
+Subsequently, the output regulation of hyperbolic PDEs sandwiched between two ODEs was explored in \cite{Redaud}, and the regulation problems involving coupled wave PDE-ODE systems and hyperbolic PDEs coupled with nonlinear ODEs were investigated in \cite{Deutscher2021} and \cite{2023Irscheid}, respectively. {A more detailed literature review of backstepping output regulation/disturbance rejection in PDEs can be found in Sec.
+3.5 of \cite{Vazquez2026Backstepping}.} Despite progress in PDE output regulation, guaranteed safety remains unaddressed.
+Ensuring that outputs remain within safe operating regions is crucial for autonomous systems, thus the problem of safe output regulation of PDEs is essential and open.